Sufficient Control of Complex Networks: Minimum-cost Sufficient Control Problem

-Finally, we handle the case where the number of controllable nodes exceeds $|R|$.
-For such case, we could repetitively release one node from the longest control path, until the number of nodes covered by the control paths exactly equals $|R|$.
+Finally, we handle the case where the number of controllable nodes exceeds $T$.
+We could repetitively release one node from the longest sub-path until the number of nodes covered by the sub-paths exactly equals $T$.

-A summary of the algorithm is presented in Algorithm 3, where lines 1-5 are for initialization, line 6 is for evenly dividing $|R|$ into $M$ parts, lines 7-20 are for assigning driver nodes to control at least $|R|$ nodes, lines 21-26 are for restraining the number of driver nodes to be equal to $M$ and lines 27-30 are for decreasing the number of nodes covered by paths to $|R|$.
+A summary of the algorithm is presented in Algorithm \ref{alg:EDCP Algorithm}, where lines 1 - 5 are for initialization, line 6 is for evenly dividing $T$ into $M$ parts, lines 7 - 18 are for assigning driver nodes to control at least $T$ nodes, lines 19 - 24 are for limiting the number of driver nodes to $M$ and lines 25 - 27 are for decreasing the number of nodes covered by sub-paths to $T$.